alimac/alimac.io/content/post/static-websites-with-s3-hugo-part-2.md

 1. `make`
 1. `make deploy`

 Sweet.

+You might be wondering why I involved Docker in this at all, why not use `hugo` that I installed with Homebrew?

+I was motivated to integrate Docker into the build and deploy process as a way to ease into working with Docker for other projects.
+Thanks to this effort, I now have a template I can use for projects that have more moving parts than building a static site with Hugo.

+I also like the appeal of reducing local dev environment requirements to `make` and Docker.
+It makes it easier for someone else to contribute to my project (for example, write a guest post).

 What would you improve about this design?
 Which parts could be explained in more detail?
 Did you find this post useful?
 Ping me on Twitter [@alimacio](https://twitter.com/alimacio) to let me know.